 API keys are necessary to work with Algolia.
 They give code-level access to your account, data, and index settings.
-Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to use a valid API key.
+Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you must use a valid API key.

 Predefined API keys

 Algolia comes with a set of predefined API keys, the most important ones being the Admin API key and the Search-only API key.

 Admin API key

 Search-only API key

-As a convenience, Algolia provides you with a search-only API key that allows you to search your data immediately.
-It works on all the indices of your application and is safe to use in your production front-end code.
+Algolia provides a search-only API key that allows you to search your data.
+It works on all the indices of your app and is safe to use in your production frontend code.
 Nevertheless, you may want to use this key to create more restricted API keys.
-For example, you can generate a search API key that limits access to a specific user, a specific index, or a set of indices.
+For example, generate a search API key that limits access to a specific user, index, or a set of indices.

 You can only use these APIs if your plan has access to them.